abulka/abulka.github.io/content/projects/consulting/training.md

 ![Full Width Page Type Image](/projects/consulting/images/92271233042635bgDSC4384.jpeg)

-Elevate the **effectiveness of your entire programming team** - Andy can deliver his existing or a customised Design Patterns Course to your entire programming team - at your company's premises.
+Elevate the **effectiveness of your entire programming team** - Andy can deliver his existing or a customised Design Patterns Course to your entire programming team - at your company's premises or via Zoom.

+I have delivered training courses across Australia incl. at [The Australian Synchrotron](https://www.ansto.gov.au/research/facilities/australian-synchrotron/overview).

 Consulting and Mentoring is also available.
 Contact [Andy](mailto:abulka@gmail.com) for availability.

 ## Course 1: Design Patterns